ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/dynamic-memory-allocator/3_implementing_a_dynamic_memory_allocator.md

 }
 ```

-The main code does allocation and deallocation of memory.
+The main code does allocation and de-allocation of memory.
 This tests the heap
 code but also highlights an interesting problem that you'll see more about later.

 ## Build the source code